Professor Lynette Sadleir

 Chontelle studied Biochemistry and Genetics at the University of Otago, and obtained her BSc(Hons) in Biochemistry.
 Since joining the ERG in 2016, Chontelle has held a pivotal role in the group, coordinating our many ongoing projects and studies.

-Brianne graduated from the State University of New York at Binghamton with a BSc in Neuroscience and a BSc in Nursing.
-She worked as a clinical nurse in New York City before joining the ERG in 2017.
-Bri works with families and clinicians around New Zealand to recruit new participants for our research.
+Emma studied at the University of Otago, attaining a BSc (Hons) in Genetics.
+She joined the ERG in 2019 and now works with families and clinicians all around New Zealand to recruit new participants for our research.

 Shayma Ali (PhD Student)